-Are you looking for the top nightclubs in Las Vegas?
+Are you looking for the top clubs in Las Vegas?

 What about EDM, Hip-Hop, Country, or top 40 clubs?